 If you could find a way to increase your conversion rate by even 2%, what would that mean for your business?
 An extra thousand a month?
 An extra ten thousand?

 Despite what you may think, conversion optimization is not rocket science; it’s simply tweaking one thing at a time until you find out the optimal positioning, wording, and other factors to drive higher sales.
-You can do that by split testing various factors until find the sweet spot.
+You can do that by split testing various factors until you find the sweet spot.

 8. Check Your Branding